PycmShoma/DisableMagiskModules/README.md

 # RemoveLastModule
 TWRP script for disabling the last installed Magisk module

+<font color="red">This script has been changed from RemoveLastModule to DisableLastModule</font>

 ## Description
 This is a script for installation via TWRP Recovery.
 If you have Orange Fox Recovery, use the built-in Magisk Manager.